krerkkiat/ta-tooling/README.md

 ### Download file submitted for a question in a quiz

-Note: Currently, only Firefox is suppoted, and webdriver is needed.
+Note: Currently, only Firefox is supported, and webdriver is needed.

 To download file submitted as an answer to a question in a quiz, first get the links by injecting the extraction code.
 To get the extraction code (and start the server for the code to call back to).